ajdinkomic/yelp-camp/readme.md

 ### Information
 **Details:** Unregistered users can explore campgrounds, view information about specific campgrounds and their reviews.
 They can also view user profiles.
 After registration, users can post new campgrounds, leave reviews on other users' campgrounds and follow other users as well.
 When a user posts a new campground, all his followers get notified.
+Users can also mark a specific campground as their favorite, and receive notifications from their favorite campgrounds.
+It is also possible to contact the campground owner via in app messaging system.

 **Tools and technologies used:** Node.js, Express.js, MongoDB, MongoDB Atlas, HTML5, CSS3, Git, Heroku, Cloudinary.